AtaErnam/CS412_Project/README.md

 Our project adopts a structured approach to grade homework.
 It involves:

 1. Parsing HTML files to extract conversation texts.
+2. Pre-processing the data.
-2. Performing prompt matching using and Word2Vec methods.
+3. Performing prompt matching using and Word2Vec methods.
-3. Engineering features like the number of user prompts, average prompt length, etc.
+4. Engineering features like the number of user prompts, average prompt length, etc.
-4. Splitting data into training and testing sets.
+5. Splitting data into training and testing sets.
-5. Developing and tuning various machine learning models to predict grades.
+6. Developing and tuning various machine learning models to predict grades.
-6. Evaluating model performance through metrics like MSE and R-squared.
+7. Evaluating model performance through metrics like MSE and R-squared.

 ## Results
 The project's effectiveness is evaluated by comparing the predicted grades against actual grades.
 Key observations include: